-Woodruff outpitches Scherzer, García HR, Brewer blank Nats
+Woodruff tops Scherzer, García homers as Brewers sweep Nats

 García’s 10th homer was a two-run drive in the first inning.
 He’s hit seven home runs this month, including a shot in the first inning of Game 1 of Saturday’s day-night doubleheader.

-Omar Narváez hit his fourth home run in the ninth.
+Omar Narváez hit his fourth home run of the season in the ninth.
 Josh Hader closed for his 12th save, completing the three-hitter.

 Desperate for offense, Nationals manager Davey Martinez removed Scherzer from the game after 89 pitches.
 Yadiel Hernandez pinch-hit for him and drew a one-out walk, but Josh Bell flied out with two on to end the sixth.